A Brief History of amfAR

 The first case of an HIV cure—“the Berlin patient,” reported in 2008—showed that a cure was possible and was the catalyst for the amfAR Research Consortium on HIV Eradication, or ARCHE, launched in 2010.
 While many in the scientific community argued that a cure for HIV was impossible, amfAR went out on a limb with an all-out effort to achieve a cure.
 In 2014, we launched the Countdown to a Cure for AIDS—the biggest expansion of grant making in amfAR’s history.

 The cornerstone of the Countdown is the amfAR Institute for HIV Cure Research, established in 2016 with a $20 million grant to the University of California, San Francisco.
 Today the Institute is undertaking a complex cure-focused clinical trial.
 The Countdown also led to the formation—by amfAR and with amfAR funding—of a European research consortium called IciStem.
 Among the cohort of stem cell transplant patients with cancer and HIV followed by IciStem researchers, the London patient (Adam Castillejo) was reported to be cured of HIV in 2019.
 Patients in Düsseldorf, Germany, New York and California also appear to be free of HIV following a similar stem cell transplant procedure involving cells from donors with a genetic mutation making them resistant to HIV infection.

 Today, amfAR is supporting a range of cure-focused strategies.
 A new grant initiative called ARCHE-GT, for example, is supporting teams of researchers investigating gene therapy approaches to a cure.
 Importantly, the researchers are charged with developing an intervention that could be delivered by injection, increasing the chances that, if effective, it could be administered without requiring complex laboratory procedures.

-Since 1985, amfAR has awarded more than 3,300 grants to research teams worldwide and has invested close to $617 million in its programs. amfAR’s research investments have contributed to the development of antiretroviral drugs that are keeping millions of people alive, and helped eliminate mother-to-child transmission of HIV in many parts of the world.
+Since 1985, amfAR has awarded more than 3,300 grants to research teams worldwide and has invested more than $635 million in its programs. amfAR’s research investments have contributed to the development of antiretroviral drugs that are keeping millions of people alive, and helped eliminate mother-to-child transmission of HIV in many parts of the world.
 And amfAR has galvanized a scientific community that, once deeply skeptical, has largely embraced the notion that a cure is not only possible but achievable in our lifetime.